FMTAzura/encrypt/README.md

 ## Credits

-Most of the work has been completed thanks to [Alt5chm3rz](https://github.com/satriobintang) (SatrioBintang), Andi, and Rangga.
-Focus of this project is to 'develop' it.
+Most of the work has been completed thanks to the RSA team (Rangga, Satrio, and Andi).
+The focus of this project is to 'grow it'.

 >Special thanks to @Bachittarjeet for encouraging

->I hope this project can be useful for many people. -Alt5chm3rz
+>I hope this project can be useful for many people.